 Stangen means "rod" in German and that is a very unattractive name for a very attractive breakfast food (or lunch, tea, snack...).
 These simple, tasty and healthy bars are superior in every way to dreadful breakfast bars that you buy.
 They last well in a tin.
-They freeze beautifully and in the holidays when we are both busy and over eating, they make the perfect food.
+They freeze beautifully and in the holidays when everyone is busy and over eating, they make the perfect food.
 Trust me, I am a baker!

 Ingredients (makes 10 biggish bars)